The Light Society - Ch 2 (draft)

 “What is the gift?” asked the man in red.

-"The fruit of trees." said Black as he raised his left hand, holding up a circular glass disk, that flickered as it moved.
-By adjusting it in the sunlight, coming through a window high above the stone walls of their ancient modern cathedral, he could reflect the rays around the room, and into the eyes of the group, they entered.
-Myriad unique channels of iridescence scattered over each observer, silvered light flared and flickering to life like tiny stars inside the bevy of pupils, and a resonance was formed.
+"The fruit of trees." said Silver as he raised his left hand, holding up a circular glass disk, that flickered as it moved.
+By adjusting it in the sunlight, coming through a glass window high above the stone walls of their ancient modern cathedral, he could reflect the rays around the room, and into the eyes of the group.
+Myriad unique channels of iridescent beams scattered over the small congregation, silvered light flared and flickering to life like tiny stars inside the bevy of pupils, and a resonance was formed.
 A harmonic stillness.

-“We have all gone to that invisible place,” said Green just before putting the crystal lens to his eye.
+“I wish to visit that invisible place,” said Green just before putting the crystal lens to his eye.
 He then turned his face to the light above to catch the spiraling illuminations.
-After some time in a stare with the illuminations he smiled and passed it to Violet waiting patiently for her turn of the glass.
+After some time in a trance with the illuminations he smiled and passed it to Violet waiting patiently for her turn of the glass.

-“I can see the future.
-She is swimming in a black sea beyond the sun,” said Violet as the funneling light entered the cupola windows.
+“I can see the future, swimming in dark water beyond the sun,” said Violet as the funneling light entered the cupola windows.
 “I have turned my gaze to the infinite brilliance.”
 She said, a smile on her lips, admiring the wondrous infinity.

 “Yes, Violet.
 It is all only a matter of distance traveled in the mind, of telescopic reality, the supernatural event horizon.” said Black.

 The crystalline object was handed to the man in indigo.
-“I can see the future,” he said adjusting his iris to the incandescent prism.
-“Amidst heaps of jewels, and heavy robes there stands a gardener among his plants quietly ready to swallow all.”
+“I want to see the future,” he said adjusting his iris to the incandescent prism.
+“I see jewels of light, and I am a gardener among these illuminated plants quietly ready to swallow all.”

-Blue stood up curiously and sang out, “I can see the future.
-Wear I will lay one day, fireside near the outcast of light, astride near the hip of the earth, a scarecrow amidst a crowd of wings, an angel from the Gardens of Babylon.”
+Blue stood up curiously and sang out, “Let me see the fiery outcast of light, in the hip of the earth, amidst a crowd of wings, an angel from the Gardens of Babylon.

 "Yes, we can see the future, near the stone trees, near the honey milk, with a ferocious flame dancing on the tongue.”
-Black witnessing the crystal being passed to Blue.
+Silver witnessing the crystal being passed to Blue.
 “Let us sing it together.
-I can see the future," Black sang it in a slow melodic phrase and the group echoed it filling the room with reverberating song.
-"Blue, would you enter the center of the circle and reveal your wound that makes the great waking tide?”
-Black asked.
+I can see the future," he sang in a slow melodic phrase and the group echoed it filling the room with reverberating song.
+"Blue, would you enter the center of the circle and reveal your voice that makes us tremble?”
+Silver asked.

 “The sun never sets in this house but is wound about the sky.
-Remove your blue gowned and let the words move naked across your skin,” said Black to Blue.
+Remove your blue gowned and let the words move naked from your lips, and across your skin,” said Silver to Blue.

 "I can see the future," the group chanted slowly.

-Blue stood up removing her robe and begins to sing with Black, and the group joined.
+Blue stood up removing her robe and begins to sing with Silver, and the group joined.
 After a few minutes the man in red began feeling for the outside world with his eyes, as if detaching from a spell.
-He got up from his place on the floor and began to walk backwards to the back of the room, toward a large wooden door, as he his mouth watering for some other experience.
-When he reached the back of the room he whispered toward Blue, across the sound, “When the moon and sea meet on the shore we will eat her open flesh.”
+He got up from his place on the floor and began to walk backwards to the back of the room, toward a large wooden door, his mouth watering for some other experience.
+When he reached the back of the room he whispered toward Violet, from across the sound, “When the moon and sea meet on the shoreline we will eat open flesh.”

 "I can see the future," the group continued.

-Blue nodded and said, “I sat and ate with you on the huge sea wood, with my hair wet and braided from the river.
-It is not impossible to recall,” said Blue, as she danced naked closer to him.
-“I breathed it in while leaving the market with eyes whipping and beating the milky clouds,” said Blue.
+Blue nodded and said, “I sat and ate with you on the driftwood, with my hair wet and braided from the river.
+It is possible to recall,” said Blue, as she danced naked closer to him.
+“I was leaving the market with eyes raw from tears and tormented by the sky,” said Blue.
 "I wished to come with you."

-“That night we all dined on flesh and on each other,” said Indigo to Blue, who was now laying on the floor beneath Black.
+“That night we all dined on flesh and on each other,” said Yellow to Blue, who was now laying on the floor beneath Silver.

 The man in red went out of a large wooden door in the back of the room.
 Once outside, he sat down on a bench in the arcade and there he heard in the silence the sound of running water, and a flute in the distance.
 He began to breathe deeply.
-(The song faintly being taken over by a woodwind.)
+The song of leaves faintly being taken over by a woodwind.